dboddie-canonical-work/disgorged-docs/releasing-your-app.rst

 See `Store listing and branding <https://snapcraft.io/docs/store-listing-and-branding>`__ for help with making the most of a snap’s store entry, and `Release management <https://snapcraft.io/docs/release-management>`__ for controlling which revisions appear on which channels, and to switch a snap between *Public* and *Private* visibility and access.

-If you want to publish a snap temporarily, to address a fix or test a new feature, see `Publish to a branch <publish-to-a-branch.md>`__.
+If you want to publish a snap temporarily, to address a fix or test a new feature, see :ref:`Publish to a branch <publish-to-a-branch>`.